-In analyzing an earlier version of this Juvenile Code provision, which included in the list of appealable orders "any order modifying custodial rights" (and did not include a provision addressing the appeal of an order ceasing reunification efforts, discussed immediately below as the appeal of an order eliminating reunification as a permanent plan), the supreme court considered a father's argument that the trial court's determination that it was in the child's best interest to pursue a termination of parental rights (TPR) cut him off as a possible placement and therefore modified custodial rights.
+In analyzing an earlier version of this Juvenile Code provision, which included in the list of appealable orders "any order modifying custodial rights" (and did not include a provision addressing the appeal of an order ceasing reunification efforts, discussed immediately below), the supreme court considered a father's argument that the trial court's determination that it was in the child's best interest to pursue a termination of parental rights (TPR) cut him off as a possible placement and therefore modified custodial rights.
 In re A.R.G., 361 N.C.
 392 (2007).
 The supreme court rejected this argument, after looking at the definition of "custody" and "legal custody" in Black's Law Dictionary (8th ed.
 2004) as " 'the care, control, and maintenance of a child awarded by a court to a responsible adult' or awarded 'to the state for placing the child in foster care if no responsible relative or family friend is willing and able to care for the child.' " In re A.R.G., 361 N.C. at 396.
 The supreme court held there was no modification of the father's custodial rights after finding that throughout the case the trial court had ordered that legal custody of the child remain with DSS, the father had never been awarded custody, and there had not yet been an order terminating parental rights.

 5. Order eliminating reunification as a permanent plan.
 An order entered under G.S.
 7B-906.2(b) that eliminates reunification as a permanent plan may be appealed by a parent, guardian, or custodian with whom reunification is not the permanent plan.
 G.S.
-7B-1001(a)(5), (a)(8); see G.S.
-7B-101(18c) (definition of "return home or reunification").
-See also S.L.
-2021-18, sec.
-2, enacting G.S.
-7B-1001(a)(8), effective July 1, 2021.
-However, the procedure for and timing of an appeal of a G.S.
+7B-1001(a)(5); (a1)(2); see G.S.
+7B-101(18b) (definition of "return home or reunification").
+However, the procedure for, timing of, and appellate court that reviews the G.S.
 7B-906.2(b) order depends upon whether the appellant is a parent, guardian, or custodian with whom reunification was eliminated as a permanent plan.
-The procedure for an appeal by a parent is unusual - it requires a delay in timing and the proper preservation of the right to appeal.
+An appeal by a guardian or custodian is made directly to the court of appeals.
+The procedure of an appeal by a parent is unusual - it requires a delay in timing and the proper preservation of the right to appeal.
+Whether the parent's appeal of an order eliminating reunification as a permanent plan is made directly to the court of appeals or to the North Carolina Supreme Court depends on whether a termination of parental rights (TPR) action is timely commenced and whether the TPR is granted.
 See G.S.
-7B-1001(a)(5), (a)(8); In re A.P.W., 378 N.C.
-405 (2021) (noting each parent through counsel preserved their right to appeal but did not file written notice to preserve appeal of order eliminating reunification from permanent plan; joint writ of certiorari to hear appeal granted).
+7B-1001(a)(5), (a1)(2).
 See also section 12.5.A, below (discussing the timing and manner of an appeal of an order eliminating reunification as a permanent plan).

 The G.S.
 7B-906.2(b) order is relatively new, as this statute was enacted in 2015 and replaced G.S.
 7B-507(c) regarding reunification and reunification efforts.
 See S.L.
 2015-136, sec.
 7, 14 (effective for all actions pending or filed on or after October 1, 2015).
 The differences in these two statutes are significant and impact which orders may be appealed under G.S.
-7B-1001(a)(5) and (a)(8).
+7B-1001(a)(5) and (a1)(2).